google/or-tools/ortools/sat/doc/reference.md

 ```
 Adds an enforcement literal to the constraint.

+Args:
+    boolvar: A Boolean literal, that is a Boolean variable or its negation.
-An enforcement literal (boolean variable or its negation) decides if the
+      An enforcement literal (boolean variable or its negation) decides if
-constraint is active or not.
-It acts as an implication, thus literal is
+      the constraint is active or not.
+It acts as an implication, thus
-true implies that the constraint must be enforce.
+      literal is true implies that the constraint must be enforce.

 <h2 id="ortools.sat.python.cp_model.IntervalVar">IntervalVar</h2>

 ```python